haleemaahmad/Telling-Stories-w-Data/README.md

 ## Government Debt Vizualized in Sparklines and Chart
 This is the same debt but it is demonstrated in sparkline charts so you can see fluctuations between 1995-2019 for each of the countries.
 <div class="flourish-embed flourish-chart" data-src="visualisation/7700445"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+## Government Debt Mass
+Now if that isn't alarming, here is the same data, but this time, let's see the mass of these growing debts.
+<div class="flourish-embed flourish-chart" data-src="visualisation/7701571"><script src="https://public.flourish.studio/resources/embed.js"></script></div>